-Myrla committed herself to making a positive impact on civic and cultural life in Oklahoma City while holding down a full-time job.
-As a member of Junior Hospitality Club for five years, she served on the auction committee and made hundreds of fundraising submarine sandwiches at the State Fair.
+Myrla committed herself to make a positive impact on civic and cultural life in Oklahoma City while holding down a full-time job.
+As a member of the Junior Hospitality Club for five years, she served on the auction committee and made hundreds of fundraising submarine sandwiches at the State Fair.

 Using her Junior League training Myrla, served on the St. Anthony Foundation for six years.
 She co-chaired the Saints Babies Luncheon which raised funds to purchase equipment and beds to deliver babies in a hospital room.
 She served on the Saints Ball committee for five years which is the Foundation’s signature fundraiser.
 Myrla co-chaired the Multiple Sclerosis Luncheon to raise money for research and development.
 She was a member of the Multiple Sclerosis committee for over ten years, working in various positions.

 Myrla volunteered at the Oklahoma City National Memorial and Museum where she served on many committees over a fifteen-year span.
 Her primary responsibilities were planning and fundraising for the Reflections of Hope Award banquet.
 She co-chaired two of the dinners with her husband, Gary.

 She was also proud to participate for many years in the OKC Memorial Marathon.
 Not only did she run in many marathons, but she also worked as a volunteer and hoped that she could make a difference to someone who lost a family member, friend, or worker.
 The OKC National Memorial Museum is the sole beneficiary of the Oklahoma City Memorial Marathon.